-The University of Providence provides an ideal environment to help you succeed and achieve your goals for the future, no matter what country you call home.
-University of Providence offers a small student-to-faculty ratio and a strong liberal arts curriculum that will give you a deeper understanding of yourself and the world around you.
+The University of Providence provides an ideal environment to help students succeed and achieve their goals for the future, no matter what country they call home.
+University of Providence offers a small student-to-faculty ratio and a strong liberal arts curriculum that gives all students a deeper understanding of themselves and the world around them.

 Documents Required for Admission

 - Financial statement certifying your ability to meet the cost of attendance

 - Color copy of valid student passport

 - Official certified copies in English of certificates, diplomas, degrees, and course transcripts from secondary schools through the highest level of education achieved.
 English translations must be from a certified translator

 - Credential evaluation in English from the International Credential Evaluators (for student athletes only) or any credential evaluation service that is a member of NACES, such as World Education Services or Education Credential Evaluators